Data & insights

 How much do dog influencers charge per post?

-That distribution reflects the structural reality of the pet creator market: it is overwhelmingly made up of nano and micro accounts, most of whom have built highly engaged niche audiences without professionalizing their pricing.
+That distribution reflects the structure of the pet creator market: it is overwhelmingly nano and micro accounts who have built highly engaged niche audiences without professionalising their pricing.
 The $50–$200 range covers the majority of workable brand partnerships.
-Rates above $500 are associated with accounts reaching six-figure follower counts, and above $1,000 you are essentially in celebrity pet territory — accounts like @jiffpom or @tunameltsmyheart, which function more like media properties than individual creators.
+Above $1,000 you are essentially in celebrity-pet territory — accounts like @jiffpom or @tunameltsmyheart, which function more like media properties than individual creators.

 What does engagement look like for dog accounts?

 Follower count drives rate conversations, but engagement rate predicts campaign outcomes.
-Across 9,150+ dog creator channels and 147,926+ posts analyzed on Dogfluence, the platform-wide average engagement rate sits at 8% — substantially above the 1–3% engagement norm cited across human influencer categories by benchmark studies including Rival IQ's annual social media report.
+Across 9,000+ dog creator profiles and 180,000+ posts analysed on Dogfluence, the average engagement rate is about 3% — roughly 2× the 1–3% norm for human-influencer categories cited by benchmark studies including Rival IQ's 2025 Social Media Industry Benchmark Report.

 Gifting vs paid: how pet collaborations are actually structured

 Rate benchmarks tell only part of the story.
-Of 7,172 completed product collaborations on Dogfluence, gifting-first is the dominant entry structure: the brand provides free product, and the creator produces and posts content in exchange — no cash changes hands.
-This model has historically been the primary way pet brands test new creator relationships before committing to paid sponsorships.
+Across 6,000+ completed collaborations on Dogfluence, gifting-first is the dominant entry structure: the brand provides free product, and the creator produces and posts content in exchange — no cash changes hands.
+This has historically been the primary way pet brands test new creator relationships before committing to paid sponsorships.

 The gifting model suits the economics of both sides at the nano-to-micro tier.
-Brands get authentic, low-cost content from creators who genuinely use and enjoy their products.
-Creators receive product for dogs they would photograph anyway.
+Brands get authentic, low-cost content from creators who genuinely use their products; creators receive product for dogs they would photograph anyway.
 The friction is low and the relationship can build toward paid partnerships over time.

 Rate table: what to expect by tier

-The following table derives from the public influence.co pets-category rate distribution (n=601).
+The table below blends Dogfluence cleared rates (where our paid sample is robust) with public industry ranges (where it is still thin).
 Ranges represent typical rates rather than absolute minimums or maximums — individual accounts vary based on engagement, niche specificity, deliverable scope, and usage rights.

 |---|---|---|---|

-Brands benchmarking against this table should cross-reference engagement rate.
+Brands benchmarking against this table should always cross-reference engagement rate.
 A nano account charging $50 with 15% engagement is priced differently than a nano account charging $50 with 1% engagement, even though both fall in the same tier by follower count.
+If you want to compare against live numbers, every creator's engagement and collaboration history is visible before you propose a deal.

 Methodology

-Engagement rate benchmarks are calculated from Dogfluence platform data: 9,150+ creator profiles across dog-content channels, covering 147,926+ published posts, as of June 2026.
-Engagement rate is calculated as (likes + comments) / followers × 100 at the post level, then averaged across each creator's published post set.
-Accounts with fewer than 10 posts are excluded from the engagement average.
-Industry norm comparisons (1–3%) reference the Rival IQ 2025 Social Media Industry Benchmark Report.
+Engagement rate benchmarks are calculated from Dogfluence platform data: 9,000+ creator profiles across dog-content channels, covering 180,000+ published posts, as of June 2026.
+Engagement rate is (likes + comments) / followers × 100 at the post level, averaged across each creator's published post set, then aggregated across profiles.
+The platform-wide average is approximately 3%; the tiered figures (4–8% sub-10k, falling below 1% above 100k) describe the inverse relationship between audience size and engagement.
+Industry-norm comparisons (1–3%) reference the Rival IQ 2025 Social Media Industry Benchmark Report.

-Collaboration structure data reflects 7,172 completed product collaborations recorded on the Dogfluence platform between platform launch and June 2026.
-A "completed collaboration" is defined as a deliverable marked fulfilled by both the brand and creator.
-Gifting vs paid split is based on collaboration type recorded at deal creation.
+Collaboration structure data reflects 6,000+ completed collaborations recorded on the Dogfluence platform between launch and June 2026.
+A "completed collaboration" is a deliverable marked fulfilled by both the brand and creator.
+The gifting-vs-paid split is based on the compensation type recorded at deal creation, where the large majority are product-only (gifting).

 Where rates are heading